-I know this post is way overdue and many of you have been writing to me asking me to explain how I made the extra wide drapes to cover all the sliding glass doors in my house that I wrote about in this post.
+I know this post is way overdue and many of you have been writing to me asking me to explain how I made the extra wide drapes to cover all the sliding glass doors in my house.

 If I only had to make two panels to cover one door, I would have had this posted sooner, but I had 4 doors to cover and I lost my production line mojo back in June!

 When I started researching ready made white drapes for sliding glass doors, all I could find was ugly custom made ones that costs over $1000 per door.
 I had to figure out a way to get the width I needed on the cheap.
 I didn’t want them to look like sheets hanging from the windows.
 I wanted them to have ample fullness when closed.
 I did lots of research in this post and came up with a way to semi-DIY what I needed.